 - The more concern given to how well your content displays on mobile, the more prepared you are to cater to the rising number of consumers who are using mobile devices to place orders.
 The tide is shifting.
 You must be mobile-effective.

 Focus your email marketing on the season, not just on the days

-At The Good, we sometimes work with clients who want to put most of their efforts into the one-week hay day of sales that begins the day before Thanksgiving and culminates on Giving Tuesday.
+At The Good, we often work with clients who want to put most of their efforts into the one-week hay day of sales that begins the day before Thanksgiving and culminates on Giving Tuesday.